Recent Searches

 • If applicable, take 6 Departmental Honors hours this year

-• If applicable, go on your study abroad, REU or internship or summer of service.
+• If applicable, go on your study abroad, NSE, REU or internship

-• Apply for graduation through the Office of the Registrar.
+• Apply for graduation through the Registrar’s Office

 • Look for scholarships and apply!

-• Start planning for jobs or graduate or professional school applications.
+• Start planning for jobs or post-graduate study

 Senior Year